-As liquid limitations more or less discount carry-on bottles (outside of duty-free purchases abroad without a domestic connection once stateside), we turn to our checked luggage.
+The short answer is, on most airlines, yes, you can take wine on a plane.
+But as we all know, carry-on liquid limitations are quite small everywhere in the world (outside of duty-free purchases, at least)- so to take full-sized wine bottles on a plane we have to pack them in our checked luggage.
 But as these are taken outside of our control shortly after arriving at the airport, we have to take great care in how we package our wine to survive the bumps and jolts they may experience along the way.

 Disclaimer: The below steps are what we personally use to fly with wine in suitcases that are checked.
 Please note that this is not foolproof and there are inherent risks associated with each method.
 If you take bottles on a plane, be aware that they could break and airlines often want you to sign a liability waiver for products like wine.
 While we've had good luck with the below, we also cannot call them foolproof.
 As such, if you are checking wine, note that it is a risk that you are accepting on your own.

 Wine Shipping Boxes Are Great (If You Can Get Them)

 One of my favorite ways to fly with wine is to simply utilize wine shipping boxes.